tahsinmurtaj16/ClassScheduling/analysis.md

 Enter the duration time of Class 3 : 2
 Enter the arrival time of Class 3 : 3
 Enter the duration time of Class 4 : 1
 Enter the arrival time of Class 4 : 4
+## SJF output
         PROCESS  ARRIVAL TIME    BURST TIME      WAITING TIME    TURNAROUND TIME

         P1              1               2               0               1